Bob McKillop retires as Davidson coach after 33-season run

 - Stephen CurryLiveTodayTomorrowvs--|

-Longtime Davidson coach Bob McKillop is retiring, ending a run that included coaching NBA star Stephen Curry with the Wildcats and ranking among the Division I men's basketball's winningest active coaches.
+“Everything happens for a reason,” McKillop said Friday as he choked up.
+“Did you see Steph after the game last night?
+He was crying, crying, tears.
+I thought that was a message to me: It’s OK to cry today.”

+McKillop’s 33-year run at the small private school of fewer than 2,000 students north of Charlotte, North Carolina, included coaching the eventual NBA star with the Wildcats before Curry became a household name.
+It also included becoming one of the most respected voices in Division I men’s basketball on the way to 634 wins and 10 trips to the NCAA Tournament.

-McKillop announced his retirement Friday at a campus news conference, effective at the end of the month.
-His son, associate head coach and former Wildcats player Matt McKillop, will take over as coach after working on his father's staff as an assistant since 2008.
+He announced his retirement in a campus news conference for the end of this month to make way for his son, associate head coach and former Wildcats player Matt McKillop, to take over as his successor.

 The retirement announcement came shortly after athletic director Chris Clunie said Davidson would make Curry’s No. 30 the first number retired by the school after he earned his degree this year – 13 years after he left school early for the pros and one day after Curry won his fourth title with Golden State while being named NBA Finals MVP.